syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Data-Binding.md

 ### ObjectDataSource

 The Grid can be bound with ObjectDataSource control as the datasource interface.
-The ObjectDataSource control allows developers to structure their applications using this traditional three-tiered architecture and still take advantage of the ease-of-use benefits of the declarative databinding model in ASP.NET.
+The ObjectDataSource control allows developers to structure their applications using this traditional three-tiered architecture and still take advantage of the ease-of-use benefits of the declarative data binding model in ASP.NET.

 The Id of the ObjectDataSource control should be assigned to the `DataSourceID` to bind with Grid control and specify the `TypeName` and `SelectMethod` properties of the ObjectDataSource to fetch the data.